wavefrontHQ/help/user_groups.md

-### User Group Management
+### Group Management

-The User Groups page allows you to:
+The Groups page allows you to:
 * Create or delete user groups.
 * Add users to groups and remove permissions from groups.
 * Add permissions to groups and remove permissions from groups.